ross-byrne/valguard/README.md

 A Gleam validation library for validating backend api params.
 Currently a work-in-progress.
 Better documentation and examples Coming Soon™.

+## Goals

+- Perform exhaustive param validation for good form validation UX.
+Don't just stop on the first error
+- Reduce repetitive boilerplate when trying to validate endpoint params
+- Look and feel nice to use

 ## Motivation

-After building a sizable backend api in gleam, I found I was writing a lot of boilerplate code to validate my endpoint params for each of my APIs.
-There are existing libraries for this but I personally didn't like how they worked, so I started to build my own internally.
+After building a sizeable backend api in gleam, I found I was writing a lot of boilerplate code to validate my endpoint params for each of my APIs.
+There are existing libraries for this but I personally wasn't a fan of their API, so I started to build my own internally.
-The main goal was to enforce param validation and customise the per-field validation error that gets returned to the client.
+The main goal was to enforce param validation and customise the per-field validation errors that get returned to the client.
+This allows for a nice form validation UX but can also be used generally to enforce arbitrary requirements on params submitted to your endpoints.

 Now, I feel like my solution has matured enough to be useful to others so I'm moving it out into this package.